Mérida Initiative: Background

 In 2008, Mexico remained a transit and not a cocaine production country.
 Marijuana and methamphetamine production did take place in Mexico and were responsible for an estimated 80% of the methamphetamine on the streets in the United States, while 1100 metric tons of marijuana were smuggled each year from Mexico.

-In the 1960s and 1970s, Mexico was persuaded to be part of both Operation Intercept and Operation Condor, developed between 1975 and 1978, with the pretext to fight against the cultivation of opium and marijuana in the "Golden Triangle", particularly in Sinaloa.The operation, commanded by General José Hernández Toledo, was a flop with no major drug-lord captures, however reported many abuses an represion in rural zones.
+In the 1960s and 1970s, Mexico was persuaded to be part of both Operation Intercept and Operation Condor, developed between 1975 and 1978, with the pretext to fight against the cultivation of opium and marijuana in the "Golden Triangle", particularly in Sinaloa.
+The operation, commanded by General José Hernández Toledo, was a flop with no major drug lord captures and many reports of abuse and repression in rural zones.

 In 1990, just over half the cocaine imported into the U.S. came through Mexico.
 By 2007, that had risen to more than 90 percent, according to U.S. State Department estimates.

 Although violence between drug cartels has been occurring long before the war began, the government used its police forces in the 1990s and early 2000s with little effect.
 That changed on December 11, 2006, when newly elected President Felipe Calderón sent 6,500 federal troops to the state of Michoacán to put an end to drug violence there.
 This action is regarded as the first major retaliation made against cartel operations, and is generally viewed as the starting point of the war between the government and the drug cartels.
 As time progressed, Calderón continued to escalate his anti-drug campaign, in which there are now well over 25,000 troops involved.

 It is estimated that during 2006, there were about 2,000 drug-related violent deaths, approximately 2,300 deaths during 2007 and more than 3,725 deaths during 2008.
 Many of the dead were gang members killed by rivals or by the government, however, some have been innocent bystanders.
 At least 450 police officers and soldiers have been killed since January 2007.